What You Should Know About Your Company’s HR Data

-Instead, HR data can be a valuable and dynamic component of how organizations refine strategies and drive better business decisions.
-You can use it to identify patterns or understand the importance of employee feedback and how to act on it.
+Instead, HR data from organizations can be a valuable and dynamic component of how businesses refine strategies and drive better decisions.
+Companies using data analytics for HR can identify patterns, understand the importance of employee feedback, and decide how to act on it in a more targeted way.

 “Systems to manage HR data have improved over time,” says Jeff Reid, Co-Founder, COO & CPO of SkillCycle.
 “The challenge now is for companies to leverage that data into action and change management.”